grafana/beyla/docs/sources/configure/options.md

 | `high_request_volume`   | `BEYLA_BPF_HIGH_REQUEST_VOLUME`    | boolean  | (false) |

 Configures the HTTP tracer heuristic to send telemetry events as soon as a response is detected.
-Setting this option reduces the acuracy of timings for requests with large responses, however, in high request volume scenarios this option will reduce the number of dropped trace events.
+Setting this option reduces the accuracy of timings for requests with large responses, however, in high request volume scenarios this option will reduce the number of dropped trace events.

 ## Configuration of metrics and traces attributes